 Hello there, welcome!

-In 2011, our lives changed terribly and abruptly.
+In 2011, our lives changed abruptly.

-Our then 12 year old son, Carson, who had been healthy all his life fell suddenly and violently ill with severe digestive illness.
+Our then 12 year old son, Carson, who had always been healthy fell suddenly and violently ill with severe digestive illness.
 In a matter of weeks he went from being a strong, happy, vibrant child to a pale, thin, weak boy suffering with unrelenting extreme pain.
-Over the last six years we have done every single kind of medical and natural treatment possible.
+Over the last nine years we have done every single kind of medical and natural treatment possible.
 Trust me when I say there is nothing I haven’t heard about.
 We have taken him all over the country and done everything we could do.
 I’m talking E V E R Y T H I N G.

-I’m here to tell you that God will meet you where you are, if you take a step towards Him.
+God will meet you where you are, if you take a step towards Him.
 His heart is so full of love for all people.
 He hears you.
 He sees you.
 You matter.

 I live both completely heartbroken and full of hope.
 Those two things can coexist.

 I’m honored to meet you.
 Thank you for taking the time to be here.
-I’d love to hear any thoughts you want to share with me.